apache/incubator-kie-tools/kie-wb-common-stunner/README.md

 Once your Stunner project is setup correctly, you can also import external modules into it, for example some lienzo one, in order to be able to run the application and have all the sources served by the GWT code-server (SDM).

-1.- [RECOMMENDED] Build the external module from command line before importing into the project
+1. [RECOMMENDED] Build the external module from command line before importing into the project

-2.- File -> New -> Module from existing sources -> choose the module's root path
+2. File -> New -> Module from existing sources -> choose the module's root path

-3.- Wait until import/indexing completes
+3. Wait until import/indexing completes

-4.- File -> Project Structure
+4. - File -> Project Structure
    - Modules tab -> Add a new GWT module for the new external asset imported (eg: lienzo-core) -> just select it, click on the `+` button and add a new GWT module type
    - [TIP] -> Close project preferences and reopen it, there a bug on IDEA15...
    - Artifacts tab ->  click on the "exploded WAR" artifact that exists for showcase you want to use.
-Then on the right panel, expand the module (eg: lienzo-core) and double click on both "compiled" and "GWT" artifacts that appear as child elements for it, they'll automatically be included in the "exploded WAR" artifact structure to generate
+Then on the right panel, expand the module (eg: lienzo-core) and double-click on both "compiled" and "GWT" artifacts that appear as child elements for it, they'll automatically be included in the "exploded WAR" artifact structure to generate